mjanowiecki/bulk-blue-jay-docs/docs/workflow/4-post-agents.md

 4. Use [postPeopleAgents.py](https://github.com/mjanowiecki/archivesspace-collection-ingest/blob/main/create-entities/postPeopleAgents.py) to post the persons remaining in `person-template.csv` to ArchivesSpace.

 ## :fontawesome-solid-user-group: Families
-1. Get list of the persons currently in your ArchivesSpace production instance by running [getAllFamiliesCSV.py](https://github.com/mjanowiecki/archivesspace-collection-ingest/blob/main/get-existing-entities/getAllFamiliesCSV.py) to create `allFamilies.csv`.The time it takes to run the script will vary based on the number of entities and your internet speed, but in general, allow at least 5 minutes per 1000 entities for GET scripts.
+1. Get list of the families currently in your ArchivesSpace production instance by running [getAllFamiliesCSV.py](https://github.com/mjanowiecki/archivesspace-collection-ingest/blob/main/get-existing-entities/getAllFamiliesCSV.py) to create `allFamilies.csv`.The time it takes to run the script will vary based on the number of entities and your internet speed, but in general, allow at least 5 minutes per 1000 entities for GET scripts.

-2. Use `allFamilies.csv` to determine if any of the persons in your completed `family-template.csv` already exist in ArchivesSpace.
-While you can use any method you are comfortable with to determine if any persons already exist, I would recommend running `mergeTwoCSVs.py` to automatically match existing Families by name.
+2. Use `allFamilies.csv` to determine if any of the families in your completed `family-template.csv` already exist in ArchivesSpace.
+While you can use any method you are comfortable with to determine if any families already exist, I would recommend running `mergeTwoCSVs.py` to automatically match existing families by name.
 For more instructions on this method, see [matching workflow](../python-scripts/matching-names.md).

 3. If any families already exist, delete their rows from `family-template.csv` and add their names and URIs to `alreadyExistingEntities.csv`.
 This should leave you with a `family-template.csv` that only contains new families.